grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 ---
 title: Query Acceleration with Blooms (Experimental)
-menuTitle: Query Acceleration with Blooms (Experimental)
+menuTitle: Query Acceleration with Blooms
 description: Describes how to enable and configure query acceleration with blooms.
 weight:
 keywords: